Docker Setup

 docker compose up db -d

-Backend Only
+Backend Api Only

 docker compose up backend -d